InfantEudora/win32_transparent/readme.md

 https://www.shadertoy.com/view/ld2Gz3

 Deferred shading from LearnOpenGL, or anything, doesn't use MSAA.
 Because... what's the position or normal for a fragment that's a blend of different fragments...?
 Actually... why wouldn't it?
 It can blend normals, the blended edges just get a curved normal.
 Blending to transparent would probably be weird...

+ImGui: ImGui_ImplWin32_EnableAlphaCompositing needs to be commented out.
+It's a Windows 7 feature.

 ### Rendering / Input / Physics